SpacingBat3/WebCord/docs/Features.md

 #### 2. Chromium Extensions

-From version `3.0.0`, an experimental Chromium extensions support has been implemented using Electron's [Chrome Extension Support][chrome-ext].
-As Electron's implementation of Chromium extensions is far from the one in Chromium, a lot of the extensions may not be fully functional or not work at all.
+From version `3.0.0`, WebCord can load unpacked Chromium extensions using Electron's [Chrome Extension Support][chrome-ext].
+Since Electron implementation of Chromium extensions is far from the one in Chromium (which is due to the fact Electron removes a lot of browser-specific code in Chromium's code), a lot of extensions may not be fully functional or not work at all.

+This is why a WebCord-specific implementation of the extensions is considered to be done in the future.

 You can load Chromium extensions by extracting them from `.crx` archive to `{userData}/Extensions/Chromium/{extension name}/` folder.